CERT-W/certitude/README.md

 ## Submodules notice

 CERTitude now relies on submodules.
-- When initially cloning the repo, dont forget to do `git clone --recurese-submodules ...`.
+- When initially cloning the repo, dont forget to do `git clone --recurse-submodules [url]`.
-- If updating an already clone repo, do `git submodule init` then `git submodule update`
+- If updating an already cloned repo, do `git submodule init` then `git submodule update`

 ## Software Requirements